- Travers Undergraduate Scholarship in Ethics and Politics

-The fellowship competition is announced via the Undergraduate Student Mailing List in early spring.
-This year's deadline is 4pm on Monday, March 18th, 2013.
+The scholarship application period is announced via the Undergraduate Student Mailing List in early spring.
+This year's deadline is 4pm on Monday, March 13th, 2023.

 The application includes an essay (see above "Selection Process" for details) and a full set of academic transcripts (for UCB and any other colleges attended.
-Unofficial transcripts are accepted).
-Send application materials to Prof. Christopher Ansell, Political Science Department, 210 Barrows Hall.
+Unofficial transcripts or academic summary reports from CalCentral are accepted).
+Please submit application materials to the Political Science Undergraduate Advising Office via e-mail at email@example.com.
 The application deadline is firm.
 Late applications will not be accepted.
 Finalists will be notified and interviews scheduled shortly thereafter.
-Awards are announced late in the semester.
+Awards are announced later in the semester.

 Thanks to a generous grant from the Travers Family, the Department of Political Science and the Commonwealth Club in San Francisco are pleased to announce the Travers Program Fellowship.
 This Fellowship will be awarded to two qualified Political Science majors.
-The two successful candidates will work in one of two programs which are described below.
+The two successful candidates will work for the program team at The Commonwealth Club.
 The fellowship will be one semester in length and will be offered three times a year (fall, spring, and summer).

-The Commonwealth Club (external link)is the nation's oldest and largest public affairs forum.
+The Commonwealth Club (external link), based in San Francisco, is the nation's oldest and largest public affairs forum.
 This is an excellent opportunity for students considering a career in non-profit or media-related work.
 Students will be able to interface with leading figures from politics, media, academia, and the arts.

 Hours and Duration of Internships

 Depending on the program, the hours and duration of the internships may vary somewhat.
 In general, the fall and spring semester interns will work 12-15 hours per week for 16 weeks (Sept-Dec or Jan-May).
-The summer interns will work 20-30 hours per week for 8-12 weeks (June-August).
-Interns must be available to work 1-2 evenings per week until 7:30pm.
+The summer interns will work 30+ hours per week for 8-12 weeks (June-August).
+Interns must be available to work 1+ evenings per week until 8:00 or 8:30pm.

 - Excellent reading and writing skills